-- Why are some groups of people at a higher risk of mental health problems like depression?
+- Why are some groups of people at a higher risk of problems like depression?

-- Why is it important for people to prioritize their mental health?
+- Why is it important for people to prioritize their mental care and wellness?

-- What is one thing you could do on a regular basis that would be good for your mental health?
+- What is one thing you could do on a regular basis that would be good for your mental health care?